Gears of War 3: Plot

-Gears of War 3 begins as Chairman Prescott unexpectedly arrives on the Sovereign.
+Gears of War 3 begins with Chairman Prescott unexpectedly arrives on the CNV Sovereign.
 Prescott informs Marcus Fenix he needs to relay important information to the ship's senior officer, Captain Michaelson.
-The Lambent then launch a surprise attack on the ship, which leaves Michaelson dead and Prescott mortally wounded.
-Before dying, Prescott gives Marcus an encryption to the disc that Colonel Hoffman has and reveals that his father, Adam Fenix, is still alive but captive on Azura, a secret COG base.
+The Lambent launch a surprise attack on the ship, which leaves Michaelson dead and Prescott mortally wounded.
+Before dying, Prescott gives Marcus an encryption to the disc that Colonel Hoffman stole and reveals that his father, Adam Fenix, is still alive.
+Adam is captive on Azura, a secret COG base, that is now occupied by Queen Myrrah of the Locust.
 Marcus, Dom, Cole, and Baird fight their way to the Anvil Gate Fortress, where Hoffman possesses the necessary equipment to decrypt Prescott's disc.
-Upon arriving at Anvil Gate, Marcus and his comrades assist Hoffman's soldiers in repelling a combined Lambent and Locust assault.
+The contents of the disc reveal that Azura is an island bunker protected by an artificial hurricane, making the island only accessible by submarine.

-Upon further analysis of the disc's content, Marcus learns that Azura is protected by man-made hurricane generators, making the island only accessible by submarine.
-Marcus and his comrades, joined by old friend Dizzy Wallin, successfully find a submarine but require Imulsion to fuel it.
-Dom suggests they first venture to an abandoned town called Mercy, where they discover that humans are becoming Lambent.
-During extraction, the Gears are nearly overrun by Locust and Lambent; Dom sacrifices himself to create an explosion that wipes out the hostile forces.
+Hoffman believes there should be submarines at the Endeavor Naval Shipyard in Halvo Bay, but it require Imulsion to fuel it.
+Dom suggests they detour to Mercy, an Imulsion township.
+There, they discover that humans are becoming Lambent.
+During extraction, the Gears are nearly overrun by Locust and Lambent forces.
+Dom sacrifices himself with an explosion that wipes them out.
 Demoralized, they are forced to continue their search for fuel in the city of Char after their truck runs out of fuel.
-The ruined city is inhabited by several Stranded civilians who are led by Griffin (voiced by Ice-T).
-Despite his dislike for the COG and Gears, Griffin reluctantly tasks Marcus to recover a supply of Imulsion.
-After acquiring the fuel they are attacked by the Locust Horde, led by Queen Myrrah.
-Griffin's forces sustain heavy casualties in the ensuing battle, but the Gears are ultimately able to escape and reach the shipyards where they have to fight the Locust as they repair and fuel their submarine.
+The ruined city is inhabited by several Stranded civilians led by Aaron Griffin (voiced by Ice-T).
+Despite his dislike for the COG, Griffin reluctantly tasks Marcus to recover a supply of Imulsion.
+After acquiring the fuel, they are attacked by the Myrrah's forces.
+Griffin's people sustain heavy casualties in the ensuing battle, but the Gears are ultimately able to escape with the fuel.
+They reach the shipyard where Myrrah's forces are stationed.
+They defeat the Locust and prepare their submarine.